Skyhooks (band): 1975–1976: Ego Is Not a Dirty Word

 Skyhooks' 1975 national tour promoting Living in the 70's finished at Melbourne's Festival Hall with their ANZAC Day (25 April) performance.
 They were supported by comedy singer Bob Hudson, heavy rockers AC/DC and New Zealand band Split Enz.
 Strachan then took two weeks off and considered leaving the band, but he returned – newly married – and they continued recording the follow-up album, Ego Is Not a Dirty Word.
 Initially, they were locked out of the recording studio until their manager, Gudinski, sent down the money still owed for recording the first album.
 Ego Is Not a Dirty Word spent 11 weeks at the top of the Australian album chart from 21 July 1975, and sold 210,000 copies. with the single, "Ego Is Not a Dirty Word" issued in April ahead of the album, peaking at No. 2.
 The next single, "All My Friends Are Getting Married" reached No. 2 in July, and was followed by "Million Dollar Riff" at No. 6 in October.
 Macainsh's then girlfriend, Jenny Brown, described the band in her 1975 book, Skyhooks : Million Dollar Riff.
 A live version of Chuck Berry's "Let It Rock" from a December performance was released as a single in March 1976 and reached No. 26.

 With Australian commercial success achieved, Skyhooks turned to the US market.
 Gudinski announced a $1.5 million deal with Mercury Records/Phonogram Records, which released a modified international version of Ego Is Not a Dirty Word with "Horror Movie" and "You Just Like Me Cos I'm Good in Bed" from their first Australian album replacing two tracks.
 A US tour followed in March–April 1976, but critics described them as imitators of Kiss due to the similarity of Symons' make-up and stage act to that of Gene Simmons, and despite limited success in Boston, Massachusetts and Jacksonville, Florida they failed to make inroads into the general US market.

+After completing their 1976 US tour, the band remained in San Francisco and recorded their third album with Wilson producing, Straight in a Gay Gay World, which was released in August 1976 and peaked at No. 3 on the Australian album charts.
+In July, upon return to Australia they launched The Brats Are Back Tour with a single, "This Is My City", which peaked at number 32.
+"Blue Jeans" followed in August and peaked at No. 12 on the singles chart.
+By October, Strachan provided his debut solo single, "Every Little Bit Hurts" (a cover of Brenda Holloway's 1964 hit).